 Through the years, Medicare has discontinued several Medigap plans.
 Some of these plans have been notoriously popular among enrollees.
 One of the primary things to know about Medigap plans is that the different plan options vary by letters.
-The letter plans are A through N, but only ten are available to everyone eligible to enroll.
-The reason for this is because several letter plans are no longer available.
-So, which plans are part of Medicare’s chopping board?
-Why are they gone?
-And, how does this impact you?
-Well, let’s answer all these questions.
+The letter plans are A through N. Over the years, several letter plans are no longer available.

 In 2010, Plans E, H, I, and J became no longer available on the market due to the Medicare Improvements for Patients and Providers Act of 2008 (MIPPA).
 In 2020, Plans C, F, and High-Deductible F became unavailable to newly eligible beneficiaries per the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA).
 We’ll go over the reasons these plans left and what it means for you.